ha-energymanager/energy-manager-integration/README.md

   - Tabs: Dashboard, History
 - Costs
   - Tabs: Single tab containing costs and usage details

+## Select your inverter brand
+Go to the PV Dashboard -> Home, and under **System Configuration** select your inverter brand.
+Restart Home Assistant.

 ## Configure Electricity Provider and Solcast secrets
 1) From the PV menu, click on the **cog**